NawazSharifB/appointment-calender/README.md

 # AppointmentCalender

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.9.
+This project is updated to [Angular CLI](https://github.com/angular/angular-cli) version 15.2.9. update date-  <March 18th, 2023>

 ## Development server

-To install the packages and run the project properly, please do `npm i --legacy-peer-deps`. this project has some peer dependency.
+To install the packages and run the project properly, please do `npm i --legacy-peer-deps`. this project has some peer dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.